Software asset management

 Being able to track the usage of your installed software is vital in ensuring that you remain compliant.
 From accurately knowing the number of Named users who are actually using the software, through to correctly measuring the right metrics, you need to be aware of what is going on across your entire IT estate.

-Having access to this type of detailed information will enable you to show Oracle, at the time of an audit, that you know how their software is being used by your organization and be able to defend against the ‘false positives’ that auditing scripts can sometimes produce.
+Having access to this type of detailed information will enable you to show Oracle, at the time of an audit, that you know how their software is being used by your organisation and be able to defend against the ‘false positives’ that auditing scripts can sometimes produce.
 With Oracle consistently one of the top vendors most likely to audit, this information offers a host of benefits.

 How does indirect access impact Oracle licensing?

-One area where many organizations are increasingly finding themselves non-compliant is indirect access.
+One area where many organisations are increasingly finding themselves non-compliant is indirect access.
 In respect of Oracle licensing, indirect access is with where a non-Oracle application accesses an Oracle database or data, typically through a single user account.

-In many cases, these users will need a valid Named user license to ensure the company remains compliant.
+In many cases, these users will need a valid Named user licence to ensure the company remains compliant.
 You need to be able to identify and manage any instances of indirect access to help prevent potential problems at the time of a true-up/audit.
 The alternative could result in non-compliance leading to large pay-out for the required licensing.

-Virtualization and Oracle software
+Virtualisation and Oracle software

-Oracle focus on partitioning and state that there are “…several hardware and software virtualization technologies available that deliver partitioning…” In the world according to Oracle there are two types of partitioning – hard and soft.
+Oracle focus on partitioning and state that there are “…several hardware and software virtualisation technologies available that deliver partitioning…” In the world according to Oracle there are two types of partitioning – hard and soft.

 Soft partitioning

 Soft partitioning divides the OS using OS resource managers.
-Oracle explicitly states that “…soft partitioning…is not permitted as a means to determine or limit the number of software licenses required for any given server or cluster of servers.”
+Oracle explicitly states that “…soft partitioning…is not permitted as a means to determine or limit the number of software licences required for any given server or cluster of servers.”

 What does this mean exactly?
-Well, if you implemented, say VMware, on a cluster and you run Oracle on any machine in that cluster, you will need to license every single machine in the cluster – not just the server it is installed on.
+Well, if you implemented, say VMware, on a cluster and you run Oracle on any machine in that cluster, you will need to licence every single machine in the cluster – not just the server it is installed on.

-As you can imagine, this will be pretty expensive and quickly eradicate the virtualization savings.
+As you can imagine, this will be pretty expensive and quickly eradicate the virtualisation savings.
 We have come across many sites who have made just this mistake and usually it is only picked up during an audit leading to a large true-up costs and typically fines.

 Hard partitioning